 Figure 1 shows the overall share of individuals who attain a secondary educational degree (i.e. attain at least 12 years of schooling) in the sample for each country before and after consideration of the COVID-19 shock, using the estimates for the instructional loss reported in Table 1.
-The share for the regular school year is estimated using the actual years of schooling of the individuals, while the second bar shows the estimate using the counterfactual adjusted years of schooling instead, i.e. \hat{e}{ijc} from equation (2).
+The share for the regular school year is estimated using the actual years of schooling of the individuals, while the second bar shows the estimate using the counterfactual adjusted years of schooling instead, i.e. $\widehat{e{ijc}}$ from equation (2).
 On average, the likelihood to complete secondary education in Latin America drops from 56% to 42%.
+There is, however, quite a bit of variation across countries.
 The country with the sharpest decline is Brazil, where we observe a decrease of 23 percentage points.
-In the next subsection, we will show further results of the counterfactual exercise, for instance on the potential effect of the pandemic on the intergenerational persistence of education and on the likelihood to complete secondary education for individuals with distinct parental background.
+The one with the lowest decline is Uruguay with a 6 percentage point decrease.
+While the generally lower pre-pandemic baseline high school completion rate in Uruguay in comparison to Brazil surely explains part of this difference, it is also remarkable that Uruguay is one of the countries in our sample with the lowest projected average instructional loss across socioeconomic levels (see Table 1).
+Particularly, Uruguay stands out because of the shorter duration of the school closure, as well as the availability of online resources to mitigate learning losses (see Table A1).